 What impact do your donations have on the children we serve?

-When the bags are delivered Thursday afternoons and a child opens up their very own bag of healthy food their face lights up with excitement!
+When the bags are delivered and a child opens up their very own bag of healthy food their face lights up with excitement!

-And, one snowy day, a TABLE employee was delivering a bag to a home and the mom answered, then called her elementary-aged son.
+In fact, one snowy day a TABLE employee was delivering a bag to a home and the mom answered, then called her elementary-aged son.
 He was so excited that he came running to the door to see what he got in his bag that week!

 Your donations make a direct impact on the children we serve every week.
 Thank you for helping us achieve our mission and enabling us to deliver hope and smiles to the kids we serve.